-Dr. Cavallerano’s major research interests include the retina, diabetic retinopathy, and telemedicine, with a special interest in teleretinal imaging.
-His most recent studies focus on advanced ocular imaging technologies, diabetes, health services research, and the delivery of health services.
+Dr. Cavallerano is the Executive Director, Clinical Training and Patient Care and an adjunct professor of optometry.
+His major career and research interests include the retina, diabetic retinopathy, and telemedicine, with a special interest in teleretinal imaging to screen for retinal disease.
+His most recent studies focus on advanced ocular imaging technologies, diabetes, health services research, and the delivery of health care services.

-Dr. Cavallerano earned his doctor of optometry degree from the Massachusetts College of Optometry, now the New England College of Optometry, in 1972.
+Dr. Cavallerano earned his doctor of optometry degree from the Massachusetts College of Optometry, now the New England College of Optometry.
 In 2006, he was the recipient of the College’s Carroll Martus Award for Outstanding Clinical Instruction.
 In June 2008, Dr. Cavallerano was recognized as the Emerson Woodruff Distinguished Lecturer by the University Of Waterloo School Of Optometry.